Cancer and your finances

 Cancer can affect your usual income, so it’s important to make sure you have enough money coming in to cover what you need.

-Start planning a budget to look at the money you get from work, benefits, savings, investments, insurance polies or pensions.
+Start planning a budget to look at the money you get from work, benefits, savings, investments, insurance policies or pensions.
 Think about your current monthly income and outgoings – and then think about what they would be if you were unable to work.

 Working out your budget will help you manage your everyday finances.
 It can be a weekly or monthly budget – whatever works best for you.
-MacMillan Cancer Support has an online calculator to help you.
+Macmillan Cancer Support has an online calculator to help you.

 Write down all your regular income – wages, benefits, savings, investments and money from insurance policies – and add it up.
 Next write down everything you spend money on, including your mortgage or rent, bills, groceries, regular payments and entertainment.